conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 At which points he tells you:

 > "You can't just replace the old function.
-It has already been used in timetables and models and simulations.
+It has already been used in timetables, models, and simulations.
 If you update the function, you will break people's spreadsheets
 >
 > This will REALLY upset them."

 What do to do?

-> You have to support BOTH the old version and the new version.
-This is called backwards compatibility.
+> You have to support BOTH the old and new versions.
+This is called backward compatibility.
 >
 > You also have to document the new function and explain how to use it, on your websites and in the embedded documentation for your function."

 *"Embedded documentation?"* You ask.

-> Oh yes, in fact I forgot to tell you that.
+> Oh yes, in fact, I forgot to tell you that.
 You have to embed your documentation for your software to be taken seriously.
 So when the user presses F1, they see this:
 >
 > ![](../images/2022/01/Help.png)

 *"Oh.
 How do I do that?"* You ask.

 [Software like this](https://www.helpandmanual.com/order.html)

-So you put back the original code that you deleted and now your functions look like this
+So you put back the original code that you deleted, and now your functions look like this

 ```vbnet
 = CURRENT_DATE()
 = CURRENT_DATE(country_code)
 ```

-You have also documented them inline, and on your website.
+You have also documented them in-line and on your website.

-So your developer uploads version 2.0 of your software and you email all your customers, because you made them register online.
+So your developer uploads version 2.0 of your software, and you email all your customers, because you made them register online.

 You also let your customers know of a new email address to which they can email their support requests.